 Using Pinterest to Build Traffic

-As a Pinterest user, you create boards and "pin" images to them.
+As a Pinterest user, you create boards on topics that interest you and "pin" images to them.

 So if you love shoes, you can create a board called "Awesome Shoes" and whenever you're browsing the Web and find a pair of shoes you love, you simply click the "Pin It" button on your browser toolbar (that you install) and the picture gets pinned to your board.